 - 83. At the end of her pregnancy, Joshua's mother's diet included a lot of ginger.
 It is MOST likely that newborn Joshua will:

-- A) have no memory for the smell or taste of ginger because maternal diet does not affect prenatal experience.
+- A) have no memory of the smell or taste of ginger because maternal diet does not affect prenatal experience.

-- B) have no memory for the smell or taste of ginger because fetal memory is very short lived.
+- B) have no memory of the smell or taste of ginger because fetal memory is very short lived.

 - C) remember the smell and taste of ginger, but this memory will last only a week or two.

 - D) remember the smell and taste of ginger well into his first year.

 - 84. Infant preferences based on prenatal experience have been demonstrated for:

 - A) sounds.

-- B) flavors.
+- B) flavours.

 - C) smells.

 - D) taste.

 - 85. The study by DeCasper and Spence in which pregnant women read to their fetuses from The Cat in the Hat demonstrated that newborn infants were to recognize the story they had heard while in the uterus, and/but prefer it over other stories.

 - A) able; did

 - B) able; did not

 - C) unable; did

 - D) unable; did not

 - 86. Newborns prefer to listen to:

 - A) another woman's voice over their mothers' voice.

 - B) their mothers' language over another language.

 - C) novel stories rather than familiar stories.

 - D) Newborns show no auditory preferences.

 - 87. Which sound is a newborn MOST likely to prefer?

 - A) its mother's voice

 - B) its mother's voice, muffled

 - C) its mother's voice, at a faster rate of speech

 - D) its father's voice

-- 88. What advice should be given to expectant parents who are interested in educating their child in a foreign language and classical literature before birth?

-- A) Fetuses have no ability to learn anything while in the womb, and thus any talking, singing, or reading you do will not be remembered by the fetus after it is born.
+- 88. What advice should be given to expectant parents who are interested in educating their child in a foreign language and classical literature before birth? - A) Fetuses have no ability to learn anything while in the womb, and thus any talking, singing, or reading you do will not be remembered by the fetus after it is born. - Although your child may come to recognize and even prefer the patterns of the language and literature he or she is exposed to while in the womb, habies are he - d

-- B) Although your child may come to recognize and even prefer the patterns of the language and literature he or she is exposed to while in the womb, babies are unable to hear specific words or learn any kind of factual knowledge while in the womb.
+unable to hear specific words or learn any kind of factual knowledge while in the womb.

-- C) You will give your child a sufficient head start if you pipe foreign language and classical literature recordings into the womb.
+C) You will give your child a sufficient head start if you pipe foreign language and classical literature recordings into the womb.

-- D) If you want your child to become fluent in a foreign language and appreciate literature, you must start before the child is born.
+D) If you want your child to become fluent in a foreign language and appreciate literature, you must start before the child is born.

-- 89. About two-thirds of miscarriages occur:
+89. Abo out two-thirds of miscarriages occur:

-- A) prior to implantation.
+A) prior to implantation.

-- B) immediately following fertilization.

-- C) before it is clinically detectable.
+B) C) immediately following fertilization. before the baby is clinically detectable.

-- D) within the first 6 months of gestation.
+D) within the first 6 months of gestation.

-- 90. Roughly % of couples experience recurrent miscarriages.
+90. Rou ighly% of couples experience recurrent miscarriages.

-- A) 1
+, 1

-- B) 5
+B)

-- C) 7

-- D) 9
+C) D) 9

-- 91. A study of Chinese women found that approximately one- of fetuses did NOT survive to birth.
+91. surv A) B) C) tudy of Chinese women found that approximately one of fetuses did NOT vive to birth. twentieth tenth quarter third

-- A) twentieth

-- B) tenth

-- C) quarter

-- D) third

-- 92. In the United States, what percentage of clinically recognized pregnancies end in miscarriage?
+92. North America, what percentage of clinically recognized pregnancies end in

-- A) 5%

-- B) 15%

-- C) 25%
+mis(A) carriage? between 2% and 5%

+, between 6% and 15%

+, between 20% and 25%

-- D) 35%
+D) between 30% and 35%